citomni/docs/concepts/architecture.md

 ### Complete Layout: Application Layer

+NOTE: This is the complete application layout after the relevant mode packages have been installed and their scaffold has been materialized.
+The neutral `citomni/app-skeleton` does not contain HTTP- or CLI-specific folders such as `public/`, `templates/`, `src/Http/`, `src/Cli/`, or mode-specific config files.
+Those are provided by `citomni/http` and `citomni/cli`.

 /app-root									// Project root
 	/src									// Application code (PSR-4: App\ -> src/)
 		/Http								// HTTP delivery layer (web-only concerns)